 Monzo is an online bank platform and marketplace with numerous financial services.
 Having been launched in 2015th, today, it has over 4 million customers.
 Understanding the users’ needs and expectations, from the very beginning the Monzo team aimed to develop a bank with the best technology support, with 24×7 access to money, and features being updated in a matter of hours.

-Unlike many other companies, the bank started with microservices (instead of splitting a monolith into microservices only after the business has started to grow).
+Unlike many other companies, the bank started with microservices (instead of splitting a monolith into them only after the business has started to grow).
 Monzo chose the architecture as they planned to have many developer teams working on different features of their product.

 The bank needed: